8 Root Vegetables That Are Full Of Good Carbs

 Root Vegetables Nutrition Poster

 Although there is a peak season for root vegetables, many varieties are indeed available year-round.
-Choke full of nutrients, here is a list of root vegetables to try.
+Choke full of nutrients, here is a list of lower-carb root vegetables to try.

 Beetroot

 Beetroot is known for its distinct ruby red color, but it actually can be found in many shades from white to purple.
 The most well-known nutrient found in beetroot is certainly nitrates, a plant compound that can dilate blood vessels, effectively lowering blood pressure and improving sports performance.
-Studies also suggested the nitrates in beetroots may help slow tumor growth.
+Studies also suggested nitrates in beetroots may help slow tumor growth.
 Beetroot are commonly used in salads and have a fresh, almost nutty taste; they can be boiled, steamed, roasted, or even pickled.

 One cup of cubed beetroot provides: